Psvensso/react-starter-book/basics-of-react.md

 --Pete Hunt, former React core member

-React don't use interpolated string templates but instead handles it all in the component.
 In React the viewModel and the view are the same thing and we merge the concepts.